-Are asked to pay £3.00 Subs each week they attend also they are asked to join the Club as Trainee Members on Payment of £10.00 which after they have completed their course and wish to become Full Club Members then the £10.00 can be used as that years Full membership payment.
+Are asked to pay £3.00 Subs each week they attend also they are required to join the Club as Trainee Members on Payment of £10.00 which after they have completed their course and wish to become Full Club Members then the £10.00 can be used as that years Full membership payment.
 Applications for Full membership is placed before the Club Committee for acceptance.
 Each November Members renew their membership by payment of the Annual £10.00 Membership Fee.

 The Club do not charge any other fees for the Practical training courses or for help towards the Trainees Examinations.
 We collect payment at least 3 weeks before the Exam, all the Fees and applications for the RSGB.

 Foundation £27.50 Questions 26 Pass; 19 55min

 Intermediate £32.50 Questions: 45 Pass; 27 1Hr 25min

 Tom Dawson M5AJK The Exam Secretary will collect the application forms and payment for exam at least 3 weeks before the exam date.

 The Club trainers will give help during the practical courses for Foundation and Intermediate but the club have no formal training courses.
 Candidates are expected to self learn with the aid of the RSGB Course books which can be purchased on-line or from the club, saving on postage.
 Members and trainers will always help if you are stuck on understanding some technicalities.
 There are several free Internet pre-exam tests and mock exams.

 Exam Results for Year November 2017 to November 2018

 Foundation passes: 22 - Intermediate passes: 9 - Advanced Passes: 2